How To Define Whiplash Pain

 Approach And Diagnostic Tools

-Depending on the severity of the trauma and certain characteristics of the person, imaging tests may be recommended.
-However, magnetic resonance imaging (MRI), computed tomography (CT), X-ray and bone scintigraphy often reveal few abnormalities in cervical whiplash.
-In some individuals, these tests may help confirm the diagnosis, especially when they reveal a fracture or neurological involvement, in cases of severe whiplash (Classes III and IV).
-People who experience symptoms of neck pain over a period of more than six weeks should have
+Depending on how bad the trauma was and certain characteristics of the person, imaging tests may be recommended.
+However, magnetic resonance imaging (MRI), computed tomography (CT), X-ray and bone scintigraphy often reveal few problems in cervical whiplash.
+However, in some individuals, these tests may help confirm the diagnosis, especially because they may reveal a fracture or neurological involvement, in cases of severe whiplash.
+People who experience symptoms of neck pain over a period of more than six weeks should have radiological follow-up to find the exact causes of neck pain.

 How To Treat The Problem?

-Kennewick Chiropractic Injury Clinic consultants found that whiplash is usually a problem that responds, with time and patience, to treatment.
+Kennewick Chiropractic Injury Clinic staff found that whiplash is usually a problem that responds, with time and patience, to treatment.
 It was until recently recommended to keep the neck still to speed recovery.
-This was so because we considered it to be caused by an internal
+This was so because we considered it to be caused by an internal sprain of the neck.

 Sterling, M., Hendrikz, J., &Kenardy, J. (2011).
 Similar factors predict disability and posttraumatic stress disorder trajectories after whiplash injury.
 Pain, 152(6), 1272-1278.